object-Object/kRPC-or-Bust/README.md

 ## About this repo

-The goal of this repo was to see how far I could get in Kerbal Space Program with a fully autonomous rocket — no manual controls at all.
+The goal of this project was to see how far I could get in Kerbal Space Program with a fully autonomous rocket — no manual controls at all.
 I later added some scripts to help control torchships.

 Please keep in mind that some of these scripts are very old, and I've learned a lot about software best practices and proper Python formatting since then.